9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ap :: Monad m => m (a -> b) -> m a -> m b
 ```

-And that\'s why, as we saw in [Chapter 15, Monads](15-monads.org), they
+And that's why, as we saw in [Chapter 15, Monads](15-monads.org), they
 are synonyms.

 ## Looking for alternatives

-Here\'s a simple representation of a person\'s phone numbers.
+Here's a simple representation of a person's phone numbers.

 :::: captioned-content
 ::: caption